Atomic bombings of Hiroshima and Nagasaki: Events on the ground

-Since Mayor Senkichi Awaya had been killed while eating breakfast with his son and granddaughter at the mayoral residence, Field Marshal Shunroku Hata, who was only slightly wounded, took over the administration of the city, and coordinated relief efforts.
+Since Mayor Senkichi Awaya had been killed at the mayoral residence, Field Marshal Shunroku Hata, who was only slightly wounded, took over the administration of the city and coordinated relief efforts.
 Many of his staff had been killed or fatally wounded, including Lieutenant Colonel Yi U, a prince of the Korean imperial family who was serving as a General Staff Officer.
 Hata's senior surviving staff officer was the wounded Colonel Kumao Imoto, who acted as his chief of staff.
 Soldiers from the undamaged Hiroshima Ujina Harbor used Shin'yō-class suicide motorboats, intended to repel the American invasion, to collect the wounded and take them down the rivers to the military hospital at Ujina.
 Trucks and trains brought in relief supplies and evacuated survivors from the city.

 Twelve American airmen were imprisoned at the Chugoku Military Police Headquarters, about 1300 ft from the hypocenter of the blast.
-Most died instantly, although two were reported to have been executed by their captors, and two prisoners badly injured by the bombing were left next to the Aioi Bridge by the Kempei Tai, where they were stoned to death.
+Most died instantly, although two were reported to have been executed by their captors, and two prisoners badly injured by the bombing were left next to the Aioi Bridge by the Kempeitai, where they were stoned to death.
 Eight U.S. prisoners of war killed as part of the medical experiments program at Kyushu University were falsely reported by Japanese authorities as having been killed in the atomic blast as part of an attempted cover up.

+The fires created by the atomic bomb detonation carried large amounts of ash into the clouds in the atmosphere.
+One to two hours after the explosion, a "black rain" fell as a tarry combination of ash, radioactive fallout, and water, causing severe radiation burns in some cases.